On the Brink of War: Israel and Palestine

 During the holy month of Ramadan, Muslim worshipers congregate outside Damascus Gate in Jerusalem in order to hear the prayers at the Al-Aqsa Mosque marking the end of the daily fast.
 However, this year Israeli Police decided to barricade the area surrounding Damascus Gate, something that the police commissioner said happens every year despite video footage and verbal testimony contradicting his statement.
 Angered by this, many Muslims took to the streets to show their frustration which led to violent confrontations between Israeli police and protestors.

 Tensions further rose a couple of days later when a video circulated of a Palestinian teen slapping an orthodox Jewish man which has led to many copycat incidents of young Palestinians assaulting Jews.
 Just one day later, Israel imposed a 10,000 person limit on prayers at the Al-Aqsa mosque due to COVID-19 further angering the Muslim population.
-On the same day a Rabbi was beaten by two Arab-Israeli men in Jaffa, leading to protests by the local Jewish population, prompting counter protests by local Arab-Israelis.
+On the same day a Rabbi was beaten by two Arab-Israeli men in Jaffa.
+It's since been confirmed that this attack was not racially motivated, however at the time it lead to protests by the local Jewish population which prompted counter protests by local Arab-Israelis.
 On April 22nd, the far-right Jewish supremacist group Lehava, organised a march through Jerusalem chanting ‘death to Arabs’ which saw tensions rise even further.

 Further, an Israeli court had called for the eviction of 13 Palestinian families in the Sheikh Jarrah neighbourhood of East Jerusalem once again angering the mostly Palestinian inhabitants of Sheikh Jarrah.
 On May 6th, Palestinian and Israeli settlers clashed near where the Palestinian families were expected to be evicted with both sides throwing rocks before police intervened.
 The Israeli Supreme Court was meant to rule on this eviction on May 10th however on May 9th it was decided to delay the decision for 30 days following an intervention from the Attorney General of Israel, Avichai Mandelblit.

 During the final Friday prayers of Ramadan on May 7th, large numbers of Israeli police were deployed to Temple Mount.
-Following evening prayers, Muslims hurled stockpiled rocks and stones at police and police officers responded with stun grenades which landed in the mosque compound.
+What happened here is disputed, with both sides reporting different events.
+Middle East Eye reports that Israeli forces used tear gas, stun grenades and rubber-coated steel bullets to disperse the thousands of worshippers who were mid-prayer.
+They state that Muslims hurled rocks and stones at police in self-defence.
+Israeli media outlets allege the opposite; that following evening prayers, Muslims hurled stockpiled rocks and stones at police and police officers responded with stun grenades which landed in the mosque compound.